Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 As a **:rsc-b: Bonus Action**{ .rsc }, you can conjure a *Pact Instrument* in your hand—a musical instrument of your choice with which you bond—or create a bond with a musical instrument you touch.
 Until the bond ends, it grants you the following benefits:

-**Bonus Damage**{ .inl } When you use it to cast a Warlock spell with a Verbal component, or a spell that deals :dmg-thun: Thunder damage, you gain a bonus to one of the spell's damage rolls equal to 1d8.
+**Bonus Damage**{.inl} When you use it to cast a Warlock spell with a Verbal component, or a spell that deals :dmg-thun: Thunder damage, you gain a bonus to one of the spell's damage rolls equal to 1d8.

-**Expertise**{ .inl } You have Expertise with it, and it uses your spellcasting modifier for ability checks made with it.
+**Expertise**{.inl} You have Expertise with it, and it uses your spellcasting modifier for ability checks made with it.

-**Spellcasting Focus**{ .inl } You can use the musical instrument as a Spellcasting Focus.
+**Spellcasting Focus**{.inl} You can use the musical instrument as a Spellcasting Focus.

 Your bond with the musical instrument ends if you use this feature's **:rsc-b: Bonus Action**{ .rsc } again, if the musical instrument is more than 5 feet away from you for 1 minute or more, or if you die.
 A conjured musical instrument disappears when the bond ends.